-In our last blog about trade promotion management (TPM), you’ll learn how to use Sage X3 to manage TPM business needs without customizations or interfaces with third-party solutions.
+In our last blog about trade promotion management (TPM), you’ll learn how to use Sage Enterprise Management (Sage X3) to manage TPM business needs without customizations or interfaces with third-party solutions.
 By no means does this solution cover all the functionalities that a customization or third-party solution would cover, but it does handle all the accounting and reporting needs.

 The first configuration to consider is the sales price list.
 On that price list, you can configure different discounts and expenses; the key is to identify which element is off-invoice and which element is for accrual purposes.